msveshnikov/style-scanner/server/admin.md

 **Description:**
-Provides various aggregated statistics for the dashboard, including user counts, subscription conversions, and growth metrics for users and presentations over the last 30 days.
+Provides various aggregated statistics for the dashboard, including user counts, subscription conversions, and growth metrics for users and insights over the last 30 days.

 **Middlewares:**